Note: This article was last updated on 2/1/18. Check back soon for more free books!

 Every month, we’re bringing you a selection of must-read, sci-fi and fantasy classics that you can download for free.
-From H.G.
-Wells' The Time Machine—the world’s first introduction to time travel—to the timeless Grimm’s Fairy Tales, there’s never been a better time to expand your digital bookshelf.
+From the sci-fi tale that incited nationwide panic to a classic that inspired J.R.R.
+Tolkien, there’s never been a better time to expand your digital bookshelf.

 Related: Mystery & Thriller Book Sales This Month from The Lineup

 After annihilating the city of Pittsburgh, a hostile alien race return home with their bounty—including three human specimens.
 This is the first of the pioneering Lensman space opera novels, and was a finalist for the Hugo Award for "Best All-Time Series."

 Related: The Best Ebook Deals of the Month from Early Bird Books